 Video: Meet Brian Ivie, MBA

-Connie Davis, MD, Regional VP and Chief Medical Officer
+Connie Davis, MD, Regional Vice President and Chief Medical Officer

 Connie Davis, MD, joined Skagit Regional Health as the Chief Medical Officer in 2012.
 Dr. Davis previously served as Director of the Kidney Care Line and Co-Director of the Kidney and Pancreas Transplant program at the University of Washington, where she is on faculty at the School of Medicine.
 Dr. Davis received her medical degree and Masters of Health Administration at the University of Washington and went on to residencies and a nephrology fellowship at the University of Texas Southwestern Medical Schools Hospitals and Clinics, and a research fellowship at Ludwig Maximillan University in Munich.
 She is board certified in internal medicine and nephrology and currently serves on the Skagit County Board of Health.

 Video: Meet Connie Davis, MD

-Mary Ann Hink, MD, an experienced Internal Medicine physician, became Skagit Regional Health’s Chief Physician Officer in October 2016, responsible for clinical care pathways, ambulatory care, provider recruitment and service line development.
+Mary Ann Hink, MD, an experienced internal medicine physician, became Skagit Regional Health’s Regional Vice President and Chief Physician Officer in October 2016, responsible for clinical care pathways, ambulatory care, provider recruitment and service line development.
 Dr. Hink previously served the organization as Medical Director of Clinical Services and Associate Medical Director of Primary Care.
-Dr. Hink joined Skagit Regional Clinics as an Internal Medicine physician in 2000.
-Dr. Hink, who is board certified in Internal Medicine, received her Doctor of Medicine from the Medical College of Wisconsin in Milwaukee, Wisconsin and completed an Internship and Residency in Internal Medicine at Virginia Mason Medical Center in Seattle.
+Dr. Hink joined Skagit Regional Clinics as an internal medicine physician in 2000.
+Dr. Hink, who is board certified in internal medicine, received her Doctor of Medicine from the Medical College of Wisconsin in Milwaukee, Wisconsin and completed an Internship and Residency in Internal Medicine at Virginia Mason Medical Center in Seattle.

-Mary Jane "MJ" Tyler, BSN, MN, RN, VP Chief Nursing Officer
+Mary Jane "MJ" Tyler, BSN, MN, RN, Vice President and Chief Nursing Officer

 Skagit Valley Hospital